Full list of players competing on rebel LIV Golf tour

 LIV Golf players: Who is competing on rebel tour?

-Open champion Cameron Smith, Sergio Garcia and Dustin Johnson are among the favourites for the sixth event in Bangkok
+Open champion Cameron Smith and Dustin Johnson remain among the favourites for the seventh event in Jeddah

-The LIV Golf series is preparing for its sixth event this weekend, with Bangkok’s Stonehill Golf Course hosting the latest outing after Cameron Smith triumphed in Chicago.
+Dustin Johnson has won the individual points race for the regular season and pockets $18 million in the process in the inaugural LIV Golf series.

+The final regular season event for individual players takes place in Jeddah with the team event finale in Florida set to follow.

+Another first-time winner emerged in Bangkok when Spaniard Eugenio Lopez-Chacarra picked up his first professional win since leaving college.

-The Aussie switched from the PGA Tour alongside Joaquin Niemann, Harold Varner III, Cameron Tringale, Marc Leishman and Anirban Lahiri, with the field shaping out ahead of the 2023 season too, despite rumours of more players primed to make the switch in the coming weeks or months.
+After creating waves with the signing of Open champion Cameron Smith, lured over from the PGA Tour alongside Joaquin Niemann, Harold Varner III, Cameron Tringale, Marc Leishman and Anirban Lahiri, LIV Golf continues its march towards its season finale in Miami.

-The top of the field is now more compelling than in any of the previous events, as Smith battles it out with Dustin Johnson, Brooks Koepka, Patrick Reed, Bryson DeChambeau and Lee Westwood.

-The team event has been dominated by Four Aces and Johnson, Reed and co. will likely remain favourites again despite the latest reshuffle.
+Dustin Johnson won in Boston in what could be described as the most compelling golf yet from LIV Golf, before Cameron Smith was victorious in Chicago in just his second outing.
+This time there is also the likes of Brooks Koepka, Bryson DeChambeau, Dustin Johnson and Phil Mickelson, Ian Poulter, Lee Westwood, Paul Casey and Sergio Garcia all aiming to hit the jackpot with $4m for the winner.

 What is LIV Golf?